floppablud67/StrataVane-VPN/README.md

 StrataVane requires admin/root privileges to run (OpenVPN needs to modify network interfaces and routing tables).
 Pick your OS below.

+Themed sound (optional): the 🔊 button plays a fully synthesized ambient loop matching each Live/Exaggerated theme's animation engine — generated from scratch with math, not licensed samples.
+It needs Qt's Multimedia module, which is usually a separate package from the main PyQt5 install.
+If it's missing, the app still runs fine — the mute button just greys out.

 Arch-based (CachyOS, Arch, Manjaro, EndeavourOS) bash sudo pacman -Syu